romilbhardwaj/skycamp-infra/README.md

 Tool to provision infrastructure for SkyCamp 2022 tutorials using SkyPilot.

 * Assumes Docker image for you tutorial is built and pushed to some container registry
-* Generates a connect script that you can share with attendees.
-This connect script contains the SSH key and the port forwarding
+* ~~Generates a connect script that you can share with attendees.
+This connect script contains the SSH key and the port forwarding~~.
+Update 10/19/22 - It still generates connect.sh, but it is recommended to just open the requisite ports on the VM's security group so attendees can easily connect.

 ## SkyCamp tutorial lead responsibilities
 1. Create a docker image and push it to a public container registry.